usda-ars-ussl/rosetta-soil/README.rst

 Alternative usage
 -----------------

-Predictions can also be made using the Rostta class
+Predictions can also be made using the Rosetta class
 ::

     import numpy as np